rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 Whoever believes in him is not condemned, but whoever does not believe is condemned already, because he has not believed in the name of the only Son of God. ^0318

-And this is the judgment : the light has come into the world, and people loved the darkness rather than the light because their works were evil. ^0319
+And this is the judgment: the light has come into the world, and people loved the darkness rather than the light because their deeds were evil. ^0319

-For everyone who does wicked things hates the light and does not come to the light, lest his works should be exposed. ^0320
+For everyone who does wicked things hates the light and does not come to the light, lest his deeds should be exposed. ^0320

-But whoever does what is true comes to the light, so that it may be clearly seen that his works have been carried out in God. ^0321
+But whoever does what is true comes to the light, so that it may be clearly seen that his deeds have been carried out in God. ^0321

 After this Jesus and his disciples went into the Judean countryside, and he remained there with them and was baptizing. ^0322

 John also was baptizing at Aenon near Salim, because water was plentiful there, and people were coming and being baptized ^0323

-( for John had not yet been put in prison ). ^0324
+(for John had not yet been put in prison). ^0324

-Now a discussion arose between some of John’s disciples and a Jew over purification. ^0325
+Now a discussion arose between some of John's disciples and a Jew over purification. ^0325

-And they came to John and said to him, Rabbi, he who was with you across the Jordan, to whom you bore witness — look, he is baptizing, and all are going to him. ^0326
+And they came to John and said to him, Rabbi, he who was with you across the Jordan, to whom you bore witness--look, he is baptizing, and all are going to him. ^0326

 John answered, A person cannot receive even one thing unless it is given him from heaven. ^0327

-You yourselves bear me witness, that I said, I am not the Christ, but I have been sent before him. ^0328
+You yourselves bear me witness, that I said, 'I am not the Christ, but I have been sent before him.' ^0328

 The one who has the bride is the bridegroom.
-The friend of the bridegroom, who stands and hears him, rejoices greatly at the bridegroom’s voice.
+The friend of the bridegroom, who stands and hears him, rejoices greatly at the bridegroom's voice.
 Therefore this joy of mine is now complete. ^0329

 He must increase, but I must decrease. ^0330